sudowing/u2f-server/README.md

 ## Development

 Development doesn't require local installion of node or any of the project's dependencies.
-Instead, those dependencies are bundled within the docker container and [`nodemon`](https://nodemon.io/) is leveraged to monitor changes to the app's source (from your local system which is mounted to the docker container) and reload the microservice.
+Instead, those dependencies are bundled within the docker container and [`nodemon`](https://nodemon.io/) monitors changes to the app's source (which is mounted from your local system to the docker container) and reload the microservice.

 This command starts the app, it's dependencies (database & cache), and additional development services (https proxy & more).
 ```